flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 The first component is the **IPL**, which is loaded by the Pre-IPL and takes care of initialising the hardware.
 Part of the IPL, called **IDStorage**, also stores unique information about the console (such as its MAC address, serial number and UMD authentication keys) [@operating_system-jas].
 Overwriting this last area causes catastrophic results!
 So the UMD keys are duplicated a couple of times, to survive corruption.

-The IPL then loads a set of **kernel modules** which handle low-level operations (memory management, multi-threading and file-system).
+The IPL then loads a set of **kernel modules** which handle low-level operations (memory management, multi-threading and file system).
 They also implement memory access exceptions triggered by the MPU (remember the [segmentation paragraph](#focused-memory-management)?).
 For the sake of simplicity, whenever I use the word 'kernel' in this article, I'll be referring to these kernel modules.

 Having said that, the kernel doesn't do multitasking, but it does implement cooperative multi-threading for single processes.